niravmehtax/niravmehtax.github.io/_pages/pubs.md

 ## Other Publications

-* Primary Care Payment Models and Avoidable Hospitalizations: A Multivalued Treatment Effects Analysis (with Nibene Som&egrave;, Rose Anne Devlin, and Sisira Sarma). *Health Economics*, Forthcoming.
+* Primary Care Payment Models and Avoidable Hospitalizations: A Multivalued Treatment Effects Analysis (with Nibene Som&egrave;, Rose Anne Devlin, and Sisira Sarma). *Health Economics*, October 2024, 33(10), 2288-2305..

 * The Effect of Expanded Parental Benefits on Union Dissolution (with Rachel Margolis, Youjin Choi, and Anders Holm). *Journal of Marriage and Family*, February 2021, 83(1): 191-208.